-Section 2101.
+Section 2201 1501 .
 Election.

-2102.
+2202 1502 .
 Powers and duties.

-2103.
+2203 1503 .
 Deputies and employees.

-2104.
+2204 1504 .
 Erie county holding center.

-2105.
+2205 1505 .
 Appointment of superintendent.

-Section 2101.
+Section 22011501.
 Election.
 There shall be a sheriff who shall be elected from the county at large.
-His or her term of office shall begin with the first day of January next following his or her election and shall be for four years except as otherwise provided in this charter.
-At the time of his or her election and throughout his or her term of office he or she shall be a qualified elector of the county.
-He or she shall devote his or her whole time to the duties of his or her office and shall hold no other public office.
+HisHis or her term of office shall begin with the first day of January next following hishis or her election and shall be for four years except as otherwise provided in this charter.
+At the time of hishis or her election and throughout hishis or her term of office hehe or she shall be a qualified elector of the county.
+HeHe or she shall devote hishis or her whole time to the duties of hishis or her office and shall hold no other public office.

-Section 2102.
+Section 22021502.
 Powers and duties.
 The sheriff shall have and exercise all powers and duties now or hereafter conferred or imposed upon him by any applicable law.
-He or she shall perform such additional and related duties as may be prescribed by local law.
+HeHe or she shall perform such additional and related duties as may be prescribed by local law.

-Section 2103.
+Section 22031503.
 Deputies and employees.

-- a.
-The deputies and employees of the Erie county sheriff's department shall be in the classified service under the provisions of the civil service law of the state of New York, and shall be subject to and governed and controlled by the rules and regulations of the New York state department of civil service as follows: - 1.
-All personnel employed by the sheriff of Erie county in the following titles, shall be within the competitive class of the classified service: assistant chief deputy, criminal; deputy sheriff, criminal; senior communications officer; communications officer, chief identification officer; identification officer; principal guard; jail guard; hospital guard; matron; steward. - 2.
-Personnel holding the following titles shall be within the non competitive class of the classified service: chief criminal deputy; superintendent of jails; assistant superintendent of jails; cook; assistant cook; registered nurse; medical aide; extern; hospital guard (PT); special deputy (PT).
+A. The deputies and employees of the Erie county sheriff's department shall be in the classified service under the provisions of the civil service law of the state of New York, and shall be subject to and governed and controlled by the rules and regulations of the New York state department of civil service as follows:

+1. All personnel employed by the sheriff of Erie county in the following titles, shall be within the competitive class of the classified service: assistant chief deputy, criminal; deputy sheriff, criminal; senior communications officer; communications officer, chief identification officer; identification officer; principal guard; jail guard; hospital guard; matron; steward.

+2. Personnel holding the following titles shall be within the non-competitive class of the classified service: chief criminal deputy; superintendent of jails; assistant superintendent of jails; cook; assistant cook; registered nurse; medical aide; extern; hospital guard (PT); special deputy (PT).